-Video interview providers often advertise that using recorded video interviews in your recruitment process will save you a ton of money.
-But how exactly does this happen?
+Video recruitment SaaS providers often advertise that including recorded video interviews in your recruitment process will save you a ton of money.

-Depending on your typical hiring process the time savings can be realized in different phases of the recruitment process.
-Usually, you will spend less time per candidate, and end up personally interview a fewer number of candidates.
+Depending on your typical hiring process, you will save time on different phases of your recruitment process.
+In practice, you will spend less time per candidate, and end up interviewing fewer candidates.

 Let us illustrate how video recruitment saves time:

 You have published a new vacancy and received 50 applications.
 There are now two ways to go.
 The "traditional" process or the video recruitment process:

 Even though this is a simplified example, the impact is clear.

 You will be able to interview more candidates and spend less time on the most time-consuming phases of the recruiting funnel.
 This means that you will be equipped with more and better quality information earlier in the recruiting process, and this saves time in the next steps.

 Using video interviews, you’ll have substantially more information about each candidate.
 Information that will help you make better hiring decisions.

 Candidates who would otherwise be dropped off the process during the application screening can now be invited to a video interview since it's vastly scalable.
 One more invited person only adds a couple more minutes of screening time.
 These candidates may totally surprise you with their video answers and, without this opportunity, great employees could have been missed.

 What is also noticeable in the example above is that the time savings exist even if we eliminate the phone screening altogether.
 This means that using video interviews can save time even when it's not replacing another method.